 So, how long do carrot seeds take to germinate?
 Carrot seeds take 6 to 10 days to germinate under optimal conditions.
 Carrot seeds germinate faster with proper soil temperature, humidity, and air circulation.
 You can speed up the germination process by putting the carrot seeds in a humidity dome (purchased or homemade) and keeping the soil at 65 to 85 degrees Fahrenheit (18 to 29 degrees Celsius).

-Of course, there are also several factors that affect how fast carrot plants will grow after germination, including water and soil quality.
+There are also several factors that affect how fast carrot plants will grow after germination, including water and soil quality.

 In this article, we’ll start by looking at how temperature affects carrot seed germination time.
 Then we’ll go over some ways to speed up carrot seed germination and how to help them grow faster after they sprout.